Can I Sue for Emotional Distress After a Motorcycle Accident Injury?

 Causation

 You must establish a direct link between the defendant’s breach of duty and your mental suffering.
-Or, in other words, you or your attorney need to demonstrate that their actions or negligence during a motorcycle accident directly caused your emotional harm.
+In other words, you or your attorney must demonstrate that their actions or negligence during the motorcycle accident directly caused your emotional harm.
+This connection is essential to your claim.

 Severity of Emotional Trauma